 Family Missions Company

 Family Missions Company sends out lay Catholic families and singles to proclaim Jesus Christ and His Gospel to the poor!
-Since our ministry’s founding as a 501c3 Non-Profit in 1997, we have trained and sent out hundreds of families and singles to serve as evangelists and servants to the poor around the world.
-We feel blessed as we watch our missionary family continue to grow, however billions of people are still waiting to hear the Good News.
+Since our ministry’s founding as a 501(c)3 non-profit organization in 1997, we have trained and sent out hundreds of families and singles to serve as evangelists and servants to the poor around the world.
+We feel blessed as we watch our missionary family continue to grow – however, billions of people are still waiting to hear the Good News.

 Is God calling you to GO?